CMCLorg/CMCLorg.github.io/CfP.md

 ## Workshop Submissions

 We accept three categories of papers: regular workshop papers, extended abstracts and cross-submissions.
 Only regular workshop papers will be included in the proceedings as archival publications.
-All submissions should be in PDF format and made through the Softconf website: <b> TO BE ANNOUNCED </b>.
+All submissions should be in PDF format and made through the Softconf website: [https://www.softconf.com/emnlp2020/cmcl2020/](https://www.softconf.com/emnlp2020/cmcl2020/).
 To facilitate double-blind reviewing, submitted manuscripts should not include any identifying information about the authors.
+Submissions with associated preprints (e.g. arXiv) will be considered.

-Submissions must be formatted using EMNLP 2020 templates, available at: <b> TO BE ANNOUNCED </b>.
+Submissions must be formatted using EMNLP 2020 templates, available at: [https://2020.emnlp.org/call-for-papers](https://2020.emnlp.org/call-for-papers).
-If essentially identical papers are submitted to multiple conferences / workshops, the authors are asked to indicate this fact at submission time.

-- Regular Submissions Papers can be either full (8 pages of content + references) or short papers (4 pages + references) reporting original and unpublished research that combines cognitive modeling and computational linguistics.
+Regular Workshop Papers can be either full (8 pages of content + references) or short papers (4 pages + references) reporting original and unpublished research that combines cognitive modeling and computational linguistics.
 Accepted papers are expected to be presented at the workshop (oral presentation or poster) and will be published in the workshop proceedings.
+If a workshop paper has been submitted elsewhere, the authors have to declare it at submission time.
+Papers to be presented at CMCL 2020 must be withdrawn from other venues.

-- Extended Abstracts (from 2 to 4 pages + references) describe preliminary work or results that have not been published before.
+Extended Abstracts (from 2 to 4 pages + references) describe preliminary work or results that have not been published before.
 Accepted abstracts will be presented as posters, but will not be included in the workshop proceedings.

-We will also accept Cross-submissions (from 2 to 4 pages + references) for papers on related topics that have already appeared in a non-NLP venue (e.g. CogSci).
+We will also accept cross-submissions (from 2 to 4 pages + references) for papers on related topics that have already appeared in a non-NLP venue (e.g. CogSci).
 These papers will be presented as posters, but will not be included in the proceedings.
 Interested authors are asked to add a note on the original venue in the submission.

 ### Dual Submission Policy (only for Regular Workshop Papers)